arialdomartini/category-theory/video-3-2.md

 ```

 We have a binary operator `+` and a unity `""`.
 It works for any monoid, not only with strings.
 Instead of defining this combination for string, we could impose as few constraints as possible and define it for any monoid.

+This is defined for "embellished" functions `a -> (a, string)`.
+It in fact works for other embellished functions.

+This category is called Kleisli category.